 If an allegation is determined to be unsubstantiated, unfounded, false or malicious, the LADO and the case manager should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to local authority children's social care may be appropriate.

-Our Recruitment policy refers to outcomes to protect staff when allegations against them have been found to be false or unfounded (paras 419, 421 KCSiE 23).
+Our Recruitment policy refers to outcomes to protect staff when allegations against them have been found to be false or unfounded (KCSiE 2024).